Thailand, Cambodia & Laos

 vibrant night market.
 Those who are feeling jet lagged can opt for relaxation or perhaps even a rejuvenating Thai

 massage.
 We will spend the night in Bangkok.
-(Please note: depending on arrival times, guests may want to arrive on

-Day Two: Wake up in Bangkok, enjoy a delicious breakfast at our hotel, then depart on our private tour: in the
+Day Two: Wake up in Bangkok, enjoy a delicious breakfast at our hotel, then depart on our private

 we depart for Damnern Saduak (Bangkok's famed "floating market"), where we explore and photograph the